xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ./debian-ncpa-install.sh
 ```

-By using my script, it will ask you the nagios server ip address to change the `allowed_hosts` in `/usr/local/ncpa/etc/ncpa.cfg` as well as the token by modifying `community_string`.
+By using it, it will ask you the Nagios Server ip address & a custom token so that only it can gather metrics.

+Changes are made by changing the `allowed_hosts` & `community_string` variables in `/usr/local/ncpa/etc/ncpa.cfg`.

 For other linux distributions, the [ncpa download page](https://www.nagios.org/ncpa/#downloads) can be usefull.